pksilen/vitja-service/README.md

 - include/exclude to support wildcards: property1.property2.*
 - include/exclude to support JSON and GraphQl
 - Move order delivery status, trackingUrl and deliveredTimestamp to shopping cart item
-- Test deliveredTimestamp to be either null or value depending on delivery status field
 - Possible to delete shopping cart item from order if it is not yet delivered
 - Table column indexing annotation
 - sorting, includeResponseFields and excludeResponseFields must checked that they contain only allowed field names